OriginHubAI/MyScaleDB/README.md

   * Use SQL with vector-related functions to interact with MyScaleDB.
 No need to learn complex new tools or frameworks – stick with what you know and love.
 * **Production-Ready for AI applications**
   * A unified and time-tested platform to manage and process structured data, text, vector, JSON, geospatial, time-series data, and more.
 See [supported data types and functions](https://myscale.com/docs/en/functions/)
-  * Improved RAG accuracy by combining vectors with rich metadata, [full-text search](https://myscale.com/docs/en/text-search/), and performing high-precision, high-efficiency filtered search at any ratio[^1].
+  * Improved RAG accuracy by combining vectors with rich metadata, [full-text search](https://myscale.com/docs/en/text-search/), and performing high-precision, high-efficiency filtered search at any ratio.
 * **Unmatched performance and scalability**
   * MyScaleDB leverages cutting-edge OLAP database architecture and advanced vector algorithms for lightning-fast vector operations.
   * Scale your applications effortlessly and cost-effectively as your data grows.